Law Library Collections Policies

 The collection development policy is designed to support the Law Library’s mission.
 To that end, the primary concern of collection development is to provide materials needed in the research and pedagogical endeavors of the School of Law community.
 University at Buffalo School of Law Faculty have a broad array of interdisciplinary foci, and the Law Library collaborates and participates in cooperative collection development with other campus libraries to support the Law Faculty’s needs.

 Secondarily, collection development focuses on purchasing materials that will support the research needs of the University community, practicing bar, and the Western New York community.
-The Law Library attempts to maintain a useful collection of primary source materials at the state and federal level for the use of the public.
+The Law Library attempts to maintain a useful collection of primary source materials at the state and federal level for the use of the public along with publicly-accessible databases for use on site.

 In keeping with the American Library Association's Bill of Rights, and its interpretive statements, Intellectual Freedom Principles for Academic Libraries, and Challenged Resources, no censorship will be exercised due to the controversial nature or unpopularity of an author's point of view or mode of expression.